 As per the deferred payment clause, the exporter may need cash before the payment date.
 In this case, the advising bank can pay the amount on which they agree to the exporter after deducting a discounting fee before the actual payment by the importer.
 We can also call such an arrangement ‘discounting the letter of credit‘.
 In this case, the advising bank can pay the amount on which they agree to the exporter after deducting a discounting fee before the actual payment by the importer.
 And depending upon the relationship and credentials, the payment can even be before the shipment or before the production starts for that order.

 Red Clause and Green Clause Letter of Credit

-In a red clause letter of credit, the beneficiary can request an advance payment of the agreed upon amount upon presenting the receipt and written an undertaking that the shipping documents will be delivered on an agreed upon date.
-Green clause letter of credit is similar to the red clause letter of credit, with an additional requirement of presenting the proof that the goods to be shipped have been warehoused.
+In a red clause letter of credit, the beneficiary can request an advance payment of the agreed-upon amount by presenting the receipt and writing an undertaking that the shipping documents will be delivered on an agreed-upon date.
+Green clause LC is similar to the red clause LC, with an additional requirement of presenting the proof that the goods that were about to ship were now in the warehouse.

 Negotiable Letter of Credit

-Negotiability is a common characteristic of a letter of credit.
-The parties can negotiate and agree to a time and mode of payment to be put in the terms and conditions.
+Negotiability is a common characteristic of an LC.
+The parties can negotiate and agree to a time and mode of payment which they provide in the terms and conditions.

 Transferable Letter of Credit

 The LCs can be transferable as well as non-transferable.
 In the case of transferable LC, as the term suggests, the LC can be transferred multiple times, usually in domestic transactions.